 At this point, we would like to discuss the textual amendments to clarify the handball law in the Laws of the Game 2020/21 in a more understandable way.

-Nachspielzeiten, my German-language blog about the evolution of the football laws (since 2017, 📝, 🇩🇪)
+Nachspielzeiten, my German-language blog about the evolution of the football laws and the football game in general (since 2017, 📝, 🇩🇪)